 Everett School District Employees:

 One of the hottest topics in the 2012 legislative session was K-12 Health Care Benefits.
 The legislature had much debate and discussion right down to the end of the special session.
 Many of you have had questions as to its implications and asked questions such as “What does this mean for me?”
-Since Everett Employees Benefit Trust is structured differently than all but a few school districts, many of the issues and concerns regarding K-12 benefits and rate structures did not apply to us but were issues throughout the state for employees and districts.
+Since the Everett School Employees Benefit Trust is structured differently than all but a few school districts, many of the issues and concerns regarding K-12 benefits and rate structures did not apply to us but were issues throughout the state for employees in other districts.

 The following is a summary of four key goals of the legislation, and a description of anticipated impacts on the Benefit Trust and our employees.